 Follow these steps to add a test configuration:

 - In the Test Config tab, click Add New.
-The New Test Configuration pane appears.
+The New Test Configuration pane opens.

 - Select a Model, then enter the Name and Description for the test configuration as you want them to appear in the Test Config tab.

 - Add Tags by entering a name for the test configuration tag and pressing Enter.
-You can add as many tags as you need.
+You can add as many test configuration tags as you need.

-- Specify SUT selection for the test to run on by selecting a SUT by Name from the drop-down list or a SUT to use by defining one or more SUT criteria in the drop-down list.
-All the SUTs that are defined on the SUTs tab are available in the drop-down list.
-The SUT criteria field is similar to Tags, i.e., if you enter a criteria and press Enter, relevant values are populated.
+- SUT to use based on criteria to define one or more SUT criteria in the drop-down list.
+All the SUTs that are defined on the SUTs tab are available in this drop-down list.
+The SUT criteria field is similar to Test configuration tags, i.e., if you enter a SUT criteria and press Enter, relevant values are populated.

-- To add an exploratory test step to your test configuration, click Exploratory+.
-You can specify a target for the exploratory test steps by selecting one of the following options:
+- To add an exploratory step, select Add Exploratory and specify a target for the exploratory test steps by selecting one of the following options:

 - Iterations: Determines the number of times that the exploratory test should execute before moving on to next step in the test configuration.
 The test configuration will end if there is no other step left in the list of tests.
 By default, the iteration value is set to 10.

 - Coverage: Determines the minimum coverage required to complete a step.
 In Eggplant DAI, coverage represents the percentage of states and actions visited in your model during a series of exploratory test runs.
 Note: A test will pass even when the coverage doesn’t meet the minimum target coverage.
 For e.g., the test will stop when the target coverage is not achieved within a reasonable time, or until the point at which coverage stops increasing.

 - Time: Select to specify the duration of the exploratory step in hours.